inigorrix/pyarcknot/README.md

 ### Turaev Surface

-Turaev Surface uses [Matplotlib](https://matplotlib.org/) to render an image of the a 3D surface obtained from the diagram of the knot.
+Turaev Surface uses [Matplotlib](https://matplotlib.org/) to render a 3D surface obtained from the diagram of the knot.

 ```python
 ts.turaev_surf(k8_21_xco)